theNewDynamic/coosbay-1/site/content/blog/2015-12-03-winter-whale-watch-week-2015.md

 ---
-title: >-
-  The Whole Family is Invited to Experience Winter Whale Watch Week December 27-31, 2015
+title: The Whole Family is Invited to Experience Winter Whale Watch Week December 27-31, 2015
-date: 2015-12-03T23:02:23.000Z
+date: 2015-12-03 23:02:23 +0000
-description: >-
-  Planning to take some time off for the holidays?
+description: Planning to take some time off for the holidays?
 We highly recommend adding a Whale Watching Trip on the Oregon Coast this year.
 It's the perfect way to cap off 2015 while experiencing a fantastic learning opportunity for the whole family.
 tags:
 - Beaches
 - Charleston
 - Coast
 - Coos Bay
 - December
 - Gray Whales
 - Mexico
 - North Bend
 - Oregon
 - recreation
 - Shore Acres State Park
 - the Oregon Coast
 - Whale Watch
 - Whale Watch Week 2014
 - Whale watchers
 categories:
 - State Parks & National Lands
 image: ''
+draft: true

 ---
 Planning to take some time off for the holidays?
 We highly recommend adding a Whale Watching Trip on the Oregon Coast this year.
 It&#8217;s the perfect way to cap off 2015 while experiencing a fantastic learning opportunity for the whole family.